 When you lease a commercial space, you want the tenant to occupy that space for a long time.
 To minimize your risk, you could pull a business credit report on the tenant applying for the space.
 This will give you a good look at their financial background and stability.
 You will be able to see if they have any prior experiences with bankruptcy or liens, and probably the most important part, verify the legitimacy of this business.
 If it’s a very small or very new business, then they may not have an available credit report.
 In this case, it’s always possible to pull a credit report on the principal of that business and see how creditworthy they are.
 If they have a long history of not paying their bills or have even been sent to a collection agency, then you may want to pump the brakes on letting them occupy your space.

 One good thing to note is that background checks aren’t just for individuals applying for a job.
-Have you ever heard of a business being involved in illegal activities or have bad press out there?
+Have you ever heard of a business being involved in illegal activities or having bad press out there?
 Yeah, me too.
-You can be the judge in what the tolerance level for risk is in your commercial space, but the most important thing is simply knowing who your tenants are.
+You can be the judge of what the tolerance level for risk is in your commercial space, but the most important thing is simply knowing who your tenants are.
 It is possible they have been placed on certain federal watch lists that would prohibit you from doing business with them.
-For example, if you are caught involved with a business or individual that has found themselves on the OFAC list, then you could be facing some heavy fines.
+For example, if you are caught involved with a business or individual that has found themselves on a watchlist, then you could be facing some heavy fines.